-When people hear lumbar disc herniation or protruding disc, they always get curious to know what exactly does lumbar herniation disc mean?
-An inflating disc injury is an often spine injury continuing to your spine's intervertebral disc.
+When people hear lumbar disc herniation or protruding disc, they always get curious to know what exactly lumbar herniation disc means.
+An inflating disc injury is often a spine injury continuing to your spine's intervertebral disc.
 A protruding disc can typically be termed as a slipped disc or a bulging disc.
-However, when the disc protrudes is prominent enough for the disc core to come outside through the annulus, it is referred to as a herniated disc.
+However, when the disc protrudes and is prominent enough for the disc core to come outside through the annulus, it is referred to as a herniated disc.

-Now, when you know what the disc herniation is, you will probably be itching to see the code for lumbar disc herniation?
+Now, that you know what disc herniation is, you will probably be itching to see the code for lumbar disc herniation.

 M51.
 26, billable ICD code, is used to define a diagnosis of another intervertebral disc displacement, the lumbar region.
 When we say a 'billable code,' it means we are saying a detailed enough code used to frame out a specific medical diagnosis.